 However, the outlook will depend on a range of factors, including age and the type of lung cancer a person has, as some are more aggressive than others.

 Your oncologist can provide a more accurate assessment of your situation, although life expectancy estimation is not an exact science.

-Coughing up blood is also a symptom of metastatic lung cancer, which is a cancer that has spread to the lungs from another area of the body.
+Coughing up blood can also be a sign of metastatic cancer or cancer that has spread from another part of the body to the lungs.

 Cancers that commonly metastasize to the lungs include: